 Deadlines and Organizational Eligibility

 Before your business begins preparing documents and calculations to file an ERC claim, you should first determine your eligibility.
-The good news is that a high percentage of businesses qualify and the Infrastructure Investment and Jobs Act permits retroactive claims as late as mid-April 2024 and mid-April 2025 (for 2020 and 2021 claims, respectively).
+The good news is that your businesses may qualify and the Infrastructure Investment and Jobs Act permits retroactive claims as late as mid-April 2024 and mid-April 2025 (for 2020 and 2021 claims, respectively).

 In terms of organizational qualification, the guidelines are fairly straightforward.
 Businesses qualify for ERTC under any of the following circumstances: